-The five switches in this guide cover every realistic Mac-plus-Windows scenario from a $35 single-monitor compact unit with full PD charging to a $499 docking station built specifically for dual-extended-display M-series setups.
+The five hardware paths in this guide cover the realistic Mac-plus-Windows scenarios: dual-monitor USB-C KVM docks, compact single-monitor KVMs with Power Delivery, and one DisplayLink dock fallback for base M-series MacBooks that cannot drive two extended displays natively.
 Apple's chip-by-chip rules for external displays drive most of the decision, so we've laid those out explicitly below.

 Bottom line

-Best for M-series Mac plus Windows: The AV Access KVM Switch Docking Station for MacBook ($234.89−19%) is built around the M-chip dual-display rules.
-Native USB-C DisplayPort Alt Mode for both screens, no DisplayLink driver required on M3 Pro / M3 Max / M4 / any Pro or Max chip.
+Best for M-series Mac plus Windows: The AV Access KVM Switch Docking Station for MacBook ($270-320) is built around the M-chip dual-display rules.
+Native USB-C DisplayPort Alt Mode for both screens, no DisplayLink driver required on M4 / M5 base chips or Pro / Max chips that already support two external displays.

 Best USB-C dual-monitor value: The AV Access KVM Switch Dock 2 Monitors 2 Laptops ($240-$280) covers the same dual-4K@60Hz HDMI dual-host scenario with 85W PD instead of 100W and a thinner port loadout.
 The pick if you don't need every accessory port the iDock M10 includes.

-Best for M1 / M2 base models (DisplayLink workaround): The Anker Prime DL7400 Docking Station ($239.99−20%) uses DisplayLink to drive two extended displays from M1 or M2 base chips that physically can't do it natively.
+Best DisplayLink workaround: The Anker Prime DL7400 Docking Station ($220-260) uses DisplayLink to drive two extended displays from M1 or M2 base chips, or from an M3 base MacBook when you want the laptop screen open too.

 Quick Comparison